w15546251-afk/new-da-hood-farm/README.md

                     if not isCashierFarmRunning or isPlayerDownedOrDead() then break end if not cashier or not cashier.Parent then continue end

+                    -- Check if cashier has Humanoid and Health is <= 200 local cashierHumanoid = cashier:FindFirstChildOfClass("Humanoid")
+                    if cashierHumanoid and cashierHumanoid.Health > 200 then
+                        continue -- Skip this cashier if HP is above 200 end

                     local damagePart = getCashierDamagePart(cashier)
                     if damagePart and damagePart:IsA("BasePart") then
                         rootPart.Anchored = false